Wiverton Hall: English Civil War

 Lord Chaworth supported Charles I of England and in December 1642 fortified Wiverton Hall to make it a garrison for the King.
 In June 1643, Queen Henrietta, on her way from Newark, wrote to the King: "I shall sleep at Werton [Wiverton], and thence to Ashby, where we will resolve what way to take."
 Among other royal guests were Prince Rupert of the Rhine and his brother Prince Maurice, who after visiting the King in Newark rode to Wiverton with about 400 troops and stayed there until they could settle their plans.
 It was from Wiverton that Prince Rupert addressed a letter to the Parliament, successfully asking for a pass for himself, his brother, and other noblemen and gentlemen to leave England.

 On 4 November 1645, the garrison commanded by Lord Chaworth surrendered to troops under Major-General Sydnam Poyntz.
 Poyntz had taken Shelford Priory by storm on the previous day.
 He went to Wiverton and destroyed it to prevent its use as a garrison.

 Current building

 The surviving gatehouse was then used as a farmhouse until the early 19th century.
 The current house was erected in 1814 in the Tudor Gothic Revival style.
 In its restored form the mansion remained the property of the Chaworths until the family became extinct in the direct male line.
 Mary Chaworth conveyed the property to the family of Musters by her marriage in August 1805 to John Musters of Colwick Hall.

-At the beginning of the 20th century, the Hall was the home of John Patricius Chaworth-Musters who also owned Annesley Hall, Nottinghamshire.
+At the beginning of the 20th century, the hall was the home of John Patricius Chaworth-Musters who also owned Annesley Hall.
 He and his wife had six sons, five of whom fought in the First World War.
 Of these Patricius George died of wounds in 1915, Philip Mundy was killed in action in 1917 and Robert, weakened by poison gas, died of influenza in 1918.